BDC Hamburger Icon

 Listing your prices in your home currency

-Chances are that you don’t always know the exchange rate between dollars and other currencies, so why would you expect your customers to?
-In each local market, display prices in the local currency for a seamless shopping experience.
-It will reduce your bounce rate and improve your conversions.
+You likely don’t know the exchange rate between dollars and other currencies, so don’t expect your customers to.
+Instead, prices can be displayed in the local currency in each local market to create a seamless shopping experience.
+Listing prices in local currencies will reduce bounce rates and improve conversions.

 author image